Why Climb Cho-Oyu with Alpine Ascents?

 - Unlike many outfitters, we use our Nepali (Sherpa) guides to assist with the expedition.
 This can result in a much higher quality expedition

-- We utilize a 1:1 Sherpa to Climber ratio during the climb.
+- We utilize the Alpine Ascents Himalayan Sherpa Team during the climb.

 - Slow acclimatization schedule: We believe there is no point in moving to a higher elevation unless climbers feel good where they are.
 Given this, we take the time needed early in the trip to establish a sound base of acclimatization.